itchy-o/bluetooth_experiment/src/bt-scanner-client/README.md

 2. Allow bluetooth access on the terminal app: "System Preferences" —> "Security & Privacy" —> "Bluetooth" -> Add terminal app
 3. Clone the repo `git clone https://github.com/itchy-o/bluetooth_experiment.git`.
 Try authenticating with your username and password.
 If that doesn't work, you'll need to go to the settings page in your github account and set up an SSH key.
 4. Use [nvm](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/) to install node, `nvm install latest`.
+5. In the bt-scanner-client folder create a file called `.env` and copy the contents of the `.env-sample` file.
 5. Install the depenedencies and run the scanner with these commands.
 ```
 cd bluetooth_experiment/src/bt-scanner-client